muhammad-rafi/vault-devnet/vault_on_ubuntu.md

 *or you can export the environment variable*
 `export VAULT_SKIP_VERIFY=true`

+There is also currently a bug for this `VAULT_SKIP_VERIFY` as it doesn't work as expected, checkout [link](https://github.com/hashicorp/vault/issues/14316) as I have been caught by this bug as well.

 __This is only for lab or testing environment, however you should use proper signed certifcates in the production environment.__